alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ### Exporting dual use items to other EU countries

-If your items are categorised as ‘Schedule 3 UK controlled dual-use, software and technology’, you may not need a licence  unless they're listed in [Annex IV of EU Dual Use Regulation 428/2009](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:134:0001:0269:en:PDF#page=260).
+If your items are categorised as ‘Schedule 3 UK controlled dual-use, software and technology’ in the goods checker, you may not need a licence  unless they're listed in [Annex IV of EU Dual Use Regulation 428/2009](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2009:134:0001:0269:en:PDF#page=260).

 You don't need a licence to export dual use items to the Channel Islands.